 Update to our members compositions page.
-Some New Pieces for the Lute by Joaquim Bogunyà Chesa, Four songs by David Protheroe: "My ladye lay in cooling waters" of a text by Glen Weir, Two nonsense songs of poems by Edward Lear, and "Shall I then silent be", a setting of a poem by Edmund Spenser.
+Cezar Mateus: Four Pieces for Renaissance Lute; Joaquim Bogunyà Chesa: Some New Pieces for the Lute; David Protheroe: Four songs including "My ladye lay in cooling waters" of a text by Glen Weir, Two nonsense songs of poems by Edward Lear, and "Shall I then silent be", a setting of a poem by Edmund Spenser.

 The Lute in Lockdown - during our times of lockdown and social distancing, musicians are hosting online events and videos to reach their audience.
 We are maintaining a calendar of upcoming online events, and a set of resources for musicians and support.
 Feel free to send us links to online lute events, and please support musicians by buying tickets where you can.
 And why not improve your playing and support a professional player at the same time by treating yourself to an online lute lesson?
 There's a list of teachers who give lessons by Zoom or Skype at the head of our register of teachers.